-1c(vi): Suitable Alternative Natural Greenspace (SANG) should be provided in accordance with the requirements of the CS, and will therefore be based on a formula of 8 hectares per 1000 population assuming an average household size of 2.4 persons per dwelling for development land within 5 km radius of the Special Protection Area, and 2.16ha per 1000 population for the development land lying between 5 and 7 km from the Special Protection Area.
-It should take full account of the design criteria and specification of Natural England, in addition to the requirement for maintenance and management costs and their quality and quantity standards for management and maintenance.
+- 1c(vi): Suitable Alternative Natural Greenspace - (SANG) should be provided in accordance with the requirements of the WCS, and will therefore be based on a formula of 8 hectares per 1000 population assuming an average household size of 2.4 persons per dwelling for development land within 5 km radius of the Special Protection Area, and 2.16ha per 1000 population for the development land lying between 5 and 7 km from the Special Protection Area.
+It should take full account of the design criteria and specification of Natural England.
 This should be located in the southern and eastern parts of the SDL (noted by the EiP Inspector as an appropriate SANG location), with good connections between any separate components north and south of the railway to ensure continuity of access.

-Its functional role as SANG should remain in perpetuity and should play a key role in retaining the separation between settlements.
-Regard should be given to the Thames Basin Heath's Strategic Access Management and Monitoring (SAMM) project, for which contributions may be sought.
+Its functional role as SANG should remain in perpetuity and should play a key role in maintaining the separation between settlements.
+The Core Strategy requires both open space and SANG to remain in perpetuity.